FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Abstract

+\textbf{Objective}: We aim to better detect and mitigate algorithmic discrimination in machine learning software problems.

-While those methods are effective in mitigating bias, few of them can provide explanations on what is the cause of bias.
-Here we propose xFAIR, a {\em model-based} extrapolation method, that is capable of both mitigating bias and explaining the cause.
+\textbf{Method}: Here we propose {\IT}, a {\em model-based} extrapolation method that is capable of both mitigating bias and explaining the cause.
 In our {\IT} approach, protected attributes are represented by models learned from the other independent variables (and these models offer extrapolations over the space between existing examples).
-We then use the extrapolation models to relabel protected attributes, which aims to offset the biased predictions of the classification model via rebalancing the distribution of protected attributes.
+We then use the extrapolation models to relabel protected attributes later seen in testing data or deployment time.
+Our approach aims to offset the biased predictions of the classification model via rebalancing the distribution of protected attributes.

-The experiments of this paper show that, without compromising (original) model performance, {\IT} can achieve significantly better group and individual fairness (as measured in different metrics) than benchmark methods.
-Moreover, when compared to another instance-based rebalancing method, our model-based approach shows faster runtime and thus better scalability.
+\textbf{Results}:The experiments of this paper show that, without compromising (original) model performance, {\IT} can achieve significantly better group and individual fairness (as measured in different metrics) than benchmark methods.
+Moreover, compared to another instance-based rebalancing method, our model-based approach shows faster runtime and thus better scalability.